 Whether you want your child to learn a new language or to improve his or her language skills, the YMCA International Language School is here to help.
 Their qualified and dedicated teachers help children of all levels learn or improve their language skills.
 To make sure young students acquire strong conversational skills, they offer multi-level programs that complement their regular school programs.

-The YMCA offers: Social inclusion and reintegration services for offenders and people experiencing or at risk of experiencing homelessness; A TeenZone for 12- to 17-year-olds with sports, recreational, and leadership activities, homework help, and a program geared to students suspended from school; Activities for kids between 6 and 12 years of age; early childhood development activities.
+Provides social inclusion and reintegration services for offenders and individuals experiencing or at risk of homelessness.
+They also run a TeenZone for 12- to 17-year-olds featuring sports, recreation, leadership activities, homework help, and support for suspended students.
+Additionally, the YMCA offers activities for children aged 6 to 12 and early childhood development programs.